Bank of Japan leaves interest rates unchanged amid gloomy outlook

 The gap in perceptions may help relieve some upward pressure on the yen.
 The currency hit a nine-month high against the dollar earlier this month, pushing Japanese exporters closer to loss-making levels when they are already facing lower demand amid the pandemic.

-In its quarterly outlook report, the bank said the economy is picking up "as a trend."
-The BOJ delivered that assessment after a report earlier Thursday showed demand from China, which has managed to contain the virus and last quarter roared back to pre-pandemic growth rates, last month drove the first year-on-year gain in Japanese exports since late 2018.

-The shipments gain is positive sign, but even continued increases probably won't be enough to offset the damage to Japan's service sector amid the renewed emergency.

 With Thursday's policy decision done, the focus now shifts squarely to the March policy review.
-Mr Kuroda has made clear he isn't considering a major overhaul, but at the briefing he signaling a willingness to make changes to make policy more agile.
+Mr Kuroda has made clear he isn't considering a major overhaul, but at the briefing he signalled a willingness to policy more agile.
+BLOOMBERG

-"We need to be able to respond flexibly whenever there's change in the economy, prices and financial conditions," Mr Kuroda said.
-"Given that it's expected monetary easing will become long term, we need to increase policy sustainability."

 BT is now on Telegram!